 - Herbal teas, tinctures, or capsules for a laxative effect if you want more movement through the colon

-Please read about my own Short 5-day Cleanse in my blog article here that gives a complete menu and routine for a 5-day cleanse, which you could easily modify and add to for a longer cleanse.
+Please read about my own Short 5-day Cleanse in another blog article that gives a complete menu and routine for a 5-day cleanse, which you could easily modify and add to for a longer cleanse.

 What do I Eat?